Gojira (1954) starring Akira Takarada, Momoko Kôchi, Akihiko Hirata

-When the ocean’s surface begins to boil white-hot and a Japanese freighter vanishes into the Pacific, the superstitious villagers of Odo Island fear an ancient legend has come true–the legend of Gojira!
-Awakened from an eons-long sleep by an atomic bomb explosion, the behemoth turns Tokyo into a wasteland of atomic fire and rubble.
+The ocean’s surface begins to boil white-hot.
+A Japanese freighter vanishes into the Pacific.
+And the superstitious villagers of Odo Island fear an ancient legend has come true ….
+The legend of Gojira!
+Awakened from an eons-long sleep by an atomic bomb explosion.
+The behemoth turns Tokyo into a wasteland of atomic fire and rubble.
 Who, or what, can stop it?

 Review of Gojira

-Editor’s note: This review is for Gojira, the original Japanese Godzilla movie – not the Americanized version with Raymond Burr – that will be reviewed under Godzilla- King of the Monsters.
+Editor’s note: This review is for Gojira, the original Japanese Godzilla movie – not the Americanized version with Raymond Burr.
+That is reviewed under Godzilla- King of the Monsters.

 Characters in Gojira

 - Hideto Ogata (Akira Takarada, Godzilla vs. the Sea Monster, Godzilla 2014).
 Pilot, the first protagonist, who’s in love with Emiko.

 - Emiko Yamane (Momoko Kôchi, Godzilla vs. Destroyah, The Mysterians).
 Lovely, kind, young lady.
 She’s in love with Ogata.
 But engaged since childhood to Serizawa.